DC Power Systems Overview - The Role of the UPS

 There are five main components of a DC Power System.
 Briefly described below, they are:

-The controller: The controller is the component of a DC power system that sends instructions to the other components within the system using communication protocols.
+The controller: The controller is the component of a DC system that sends instructions to the other components within the system using communication protocols.

 The batteries: Different DC power systems can use different kinds of batteries.
-Some of the most common types of batteries a DC power system may use are VLRA batteries, wet cell batteries, lithium-ion batteries, or NICAD batteries.
+Some of the most common types of batteries a DC system may use are VLRA batteries, wet cell batteries, lithium-ion batteries, or NICAD batteries.
 What type of battery a DC power system uses will depend on the specific application, and several other considerations, including the temperature within the building where the system is stored, available budget, and environmental concerns, among other things.

 The distribution system: The distribution system is the part of the system that provides electricity for ultimate use.
-The distribution system may be external, or it may not be housed in the same area as the rectifier, but it is a separate component within the DC power system.
+The distribution system may be external, or it may not be housed in the same area as the rectifier, but it is a separate component within the DC system.